How to prepare an excellent cover letter for consulting

 How long should a cover letter be?

-Do I put my grades or GPA?
+Should I include my grades or GPA?

 Is it better to send the letter in English or Spanish?